atk4/mastercrud/README.md

 [ATK UI](https://github.com/atk4/ui) is a UI library for building UI interfaces that has a built-in [CRUD](http://ui.agiletoolkit.org/demos/crud.php) component.
 It can be used to create complex admin systems, but it requires you to populate multiple pages and inter-link them together yourself.

 ![mastercrud](docs/images/mastercrud.png)

-**MasterCRUD** is an add-on for ATK UI and ATK Data, which will orchestrate navigation between multiple CRUD pages by respecting relations and conditions.
-You can use **MasterCRUD** to:
+**MasterCrud** is an add-on for ATK UI and ATK Data, which will orchestrate navigation between multiple CRUD pages by respecting relations and conditions.
+You can use **MasterCrud** to:

 -   Manage list of clients, and their individual invoices and payments.
 -   Manage user groups and users within them
 -   Manage multi-level catalogue and products in them

-The syntax of **MasterCRUD** is incredibly simple and short.
+The syntax of **MasterCrud** is incredibly simple and short.
 It automatically takes care of many details like:

 -   record and track `id` of various records you have clicked on (BreadCrumb)
 -   display multi-Tab pages with model details and optional relations
 -   support `hasOne` and `hasMany` relations
 -   allow flexible linking to a higher tree level (user - invoice - allocated_payment -> payment (drops invoice_id))

-**MasterCRUD** can also be extended to contain your own views, you can interact with the menu and even place **MasterCRUD** inside a more complex layouts.
+**MasterCrud** can also be extended to contain your own views, you can interact with the menu and even place **MasterCrud** inside a more complex layouts.

 ### Example Use Case (see demos/clients.php for full demo):